C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-About 15 minutes.
+- About 15 minutes

-Remind them the worktree is created next to the repository, not inside it, so they should watch which directory their shell is in.
-That is the main source of confusion in this exercise.
+- Remind them: the worktree is created next to the repository, not inside it - watch which directory the shell is in

-If the room is ahead of schedule, this is a good moment to take questions before the break rather than starting hooks early.
+  - Main source of confusion in this exercise
--->
+- If the room is ahead of schedule: good moment to take questions before the break rather than starting hooks early -->

 ---